Jainam188/Predict-Stock-Price/README.md

 # Predict-Stock-Price
 Predict Apple stock price using different model

-This is the code for the Stock Price Prediction challenge for 'Learn Python for Data Science #3' by @Sirajology on YouTube.
-The code uses the scikit-learn machine learning library to train a support vector regression on a stock price dataset from Google Finance to predict a future price.
+This is the code for the Stock Price Prediction.The code uses the scikit-learn machine learning library to train a support vector regression on a stock price dataset from Google Finance to predict a future price.
 In the video, I use scikit-learn to build an ML model.

 #Dependencies